es-j3/steam-bottler/README.md

 ## Steam on FreeBSD has never been easier!

-> !!!
-News, on Nov 2, this script is once again functional, and now you get the option for a version of Proton that fixes all UE games and some Unity ones too!

 Requirements: Zenity, the GUI frontend used by this project

 ```pkg install zenity```